|PICKUP/RETURN||Hotel or any place of your convenience in Rome|

 The Jewish ghetto was established in 1555 and was controlled by the papacy until the capture of Rome in 1870.
 Here the Jews were confined in a walled area often subject to floods of the nearby river with three gates that were locked at night.
 Not only were the Jews confined, they were also subject to professional and economic restrictions.

-It is a common misconception that Rome is only the city of Christianity.
-Jews are the most authentic Roman citizens and in Rome you will see more Jewish sites than you could ever imagine.
+It is a common misconception that Rome is only a Christian city, but it’s not.
+In fact, in Rome you will see more Jewish sites you could imagine.

 This tour will offer you the opportunity to visit the Jewish Ghetto with its complex variety of history, architecture and tradition.
 It’s one of the most fascinating areas of Rome, one with the highest number of examples of Roman and Medieval architecture – out of the very few – that still stand in Rome.